Oce-ane/LevelUp/README.md

 <h3>Overview</h3>

 Skill Progression Tracker is a web application designed to help users follow the progression of acquiring various skills, starting with physical exercises like push-ups, pull-ups, and handstands.
-The application tracks the steps required to master each skill and provides daily notifications to encourage consistent practice.
+The application tracks the steps required to master each skill and provides daily reminders to encourage consistent practice.

 <h3>Features</h3>

 - **Skill Management:** Add and manage skills with detailed descriptions and progress status.
 - **Step Tracking:** Each skill comprises several steps, each with specific exercises that need to be completed.
 - **Progress Calculation:** Automatically updates the progress percentage based on completed steps and marks the skill as completed when all steps are done.
-- **Daily Notifications:** Users receive notifications once a day to remind them to perform their exercises.
+- **Daily Reminders:** Users receive nreminders once a day to remind them to perform their exercises.

 <h3>Technologies Used</h3>